zchyde/brooklinebooksmith.com/_drafts/alex-is-reading---lulu.md

 At this point I started picking up the next Lulu book every time I stopped by the library.
 Lulu (who starts with a sizable personal zoo in book one) goes on to meet a wet hedgehog, a bagged cat, a disreputable dog at the seaside, a neighborly rabbit and its apathetic young owner, and a rooftop hamster.
 Her stories rollick along with great humor, and Lulu's unshakably responsible attitude towards the creatures under her care is impressive, but never a drag.
 Fellow animal lovers will find a kindred spirit.

 I recommend the whole series wholeheartedly, but I'm a particular fan of book two, Lulu and the Dog from the Sea.
-For young readers who want to learn more about the animals they love, you might try the alluringly palm-sized and picture-packed paperback DK Pocket Guides for Dogs and Animals, or (in the Nature section) Do Unto Animals, a loving guide to caring for animals domestic and wild by Tracey Stewart, abundantly illustrated
+For young readers who want to learn more about the animals they love, you might try the alluringly palm-sized and picture-packed paperback DK Pocket Guides for Dogs and Animals, or (in the Nature section) Do Unto Animals, a loving guide to caring for animals domestic and wild by Tracey Stewart, abundantly illustrated by Lisel Ashlock.